-- [16] Where the police approach a dwelling house with the intention of gathering evidence, they exceed the authority extended by the implied licence or the implied invitation to knock.
+- 16 Where the police approach a dwelling house with the intention of gathering evidence, they exceed the authority extended by the implied licence or the implied invitation to knock.
 Hence, the purpose of the invitee is of critical importance.
-The petitioner has the burden of proving on the balance of probabilities that the entry was not simply for the purposes of communication, but rather to gather evidence. - [17] If I find for the petitioner on this point, then the warrant must be quashed and the animals returned.
+The petitioner has the burden of proving on the balance of probabilities that the entry was not simply for the purposes of communication, but rather to gather evidence. - 17 If I find for the petitioner on this point, then the warrant must be quashed and the animals returned.
 In my opinion, the dominant purpose for the attendance on June 17th was to enable Constable Kuich to speak to the petitioner and not to gather evidence to support the warrant which was ultimately obtained.
-My reasons are these. - [18] The petitioner had no phone and communication by telephone was not feasible, making the face-to-face contact necessary. - [19] Secondly, the attendance was brief.
-It lasted no more than seven minutes, and Constable Kuich did not bring with him a video for the purpose of recording his attendance and observations, nor did he photograph the observations that he made.

-- [20] This is in contradistinction from his conduct in executing the warrant on the 28th of June, when a video was made of the proceedings at the petitioner's property.
+My reasons are these. - 18 The petitioner had no phone and communication by telephone was not feasible, making the face-to-face contact necessary. - 19 Secondly, the attendance was brief.
+It lasted no more than seven minutes, and Constable Kuich did not bring with him a video for the purpose of recording his attendance and observations, nor did he photograph the observations that he made. - 20 This is in contradistinction from his conduct in executing the warrant on the 28th of June, when a video was made of the proceedings at the petitioner's property.
 Thirdly, Constable Kuich tried to alert the petitioner, moreover, by repeatedly calling out "Hello" and asking if anyone was there.
 Fourthly, Constable Kuich did not enter the dwelling house, despite the door being open and access unimpeded.
-I mention again that the gate, while closed, was not locked. - [21] Finally, Constable Kuich was not surreptitious in his attendance with his colleagues on the afternoon of June 17th.
+I mention again that the gate, while closed, was not locked. - 21 Finally, Constable Kuich was not surreptitious in his attendance with his colleagues on the afternoon of June 17th.
 He parked visibly on the road, attended for approximately seven minutes on the petitioner's property, and then spoke to the neighbours on either side.
-He also attempted to locate the petitioner in Grand Forks, although without success. - [22] I find that the observations made by Constable Kuich were incidental to his primary purpose of speaking with the petitioner and that purpose is not diluted because of his investigative role.
+He also attempted to locate the petitioner in Grand Forks, although without success.

+- 22 I find that the observations made by Constable Kuich were incidental to his primary purpose of speaking with the petitioner and that purpose is not diluted because of his investigative role.
 The petitioner also submitted that Constable Kuich failed to comply with s.
 11 of the Act.
-That says: - 11 If an authorized agent is of the opinion that an animal is in distress and the person responsible for the animal the authorized agent may, in accordance with sections 13 and 14, take any action that the authorized agent considers necessary to relieve the animal's distress, including, without limitation, taking custody of the animal and arranging for food, water, shelter and veterinary treatment for it.
+That says: - 11 If an authorized agent is of the opinion that an animal is in distress and the person responsible for the animal - (a) does not promptly take steps that will relieve its distress, or - (b) cannot be found immediately and informed of the animal's distress, the authorized agent may, in accordance with sections 13 and 14, take any action that the authorized agent considers necessary to relieve the animal's distress, including, without limitation, taking custody of the animal and arranging for food, water, shelter and veterinary treatment for it.